bruce88617/nycudopcs/README.md

 - This is an introductory course for the student with a little or no programming experience, especially for the freshman of college.
 However, students in any education phase are always welcome to use any content of this repository.

-- **Be awared!** If you are reading and using any content of this repository, you are acknowledging the following:
+- **Attention!** If you are reading and using any content of this repository, you are acknowledging the following:

   1. Follow the CC0 license.
   2. **Admit Taiwan is an independent country, not part of China.**